VivekSharma2607/Django-ChatApp/README.md

 # Django-ChatApp
-Created a Django Channels based Realtime Chat application
+Created a online real time chat application that can be used for free
 ## Teck Stack
 Fronend : Used Bulma-css CDN for the frontend  purposes Backend : Used the Django and Channels for the Backend Purposes